ruby-eigen/ruby-eigen/README.md

 # ruby-eigen
-Ruby binding for Eigen using SWIG.
-At an early development stage.
+Ruby binding for Eigen, a C++ template library for linear algebra, implemented using SWIG.

 ## How to install